Skip to Content

 4. In the bottom-right Field section, select this year’s game

-• Drag Pose3d into the Poses section (bottom center)
+• Drag the game piece type into the Poses section (bottom center)

 You should now see the field, robot, and game pieces rendered in 3D.